How to Choose the Best Built EJ25 Short Block - Crawford Performance

 Upgrading to a built short block with forged internals creates a durable foundation that can safely handle the stress of significantly higher horsepower.
 It’s about building a reliable powerhouse that won’t leave you stranded after a spirited track day or a demanding off-road climb.
 By swapping out the factory-grade parts for components engineered for strength, you’re not just preparing your engine for more power—you’re investing in its long-term health and performance.
 This proactive step is what separates a high-performance build from a ticking time bomb.

-The Core Differences: Stock vs. Built Components
+What's Inside?
+Stock vs. Built Components

 The main distinction between a stock and a built EJ25 short block lies in the quality and strength of the internal components.
 Subaru’s factory engines use cast aluminum pistons and connecting rods, which are cost-effective for mass production but prone to failure under increased cylinder pressure.
 A built EJ25 short block is more than just a collection of high-performance parts; it’s an insurance policy against catastrophic engine failure.
 It replaces those weaker cast parts with robust, forged alternatives that are specifically designed to withstand the intense forces generated by a modified, high-output engine.
 This foundational change is what allows you to safely pursue your power goals.